Co-Parenting Tips for Divorced Parents

 Improving the relationship with your ex

-If you are truly ready to rebuild trust after a separation or divorce, be sincere about your efforts.
+If you’re truly ready to rebuild trust after a break up, be sincere about your efforts.
 Remember your children’s best interests as you move forward to improve your relationship.

-- Ask his or her opinion.
-This fairly simple technique can effectively jump-start positive communications between you and your ex.
-Take an issue that you don't feel strongly about, and ask for your ex's input, showing that you value his or her input.
+- Ask your ex's opinion.
+This simple technique can jump-start positive communications between you.
+Take an issue that you don't feel strongly about, and ask for your ex's input, showing that you value their input.

 - Apologize.
-When you’re sorry about something, take the time to apologize sincerely—even if the incident happened a long time ago.
+When you’re sorry about something, apologize sincerely—even if the incident happened a long time ago.
 Apologizing can be very powerful in moving your relationship away from being adversaries.

 It’s healthy for children to be exposed to different perspectives and to learn to be flexible, but they also need to know they’re living under the same basic set of expectations at each home.
 Aiming for consistency between your home and your ex’s avoids confusion for your children.